This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetSaucy #CollectiveBias

 This particular cocktail contains beer in place of the traditional vodka.

-I was intrigued, so I went to my local Wal-Mart (I’m so glad I have one right down the street from my neighborhood!) and grabbed all the stuff I needed, which included Francesco Rinaldi Original Pasta Sauce.
+I was intrigued, so I went to my local Wal-Mart (I’m so glad I have one right down the street from my neighborhood – so convenient) and grabbed all the items I needed, which included Francesco Rinaldi Original Pasta Sauce.
+I know pasta sauce does not make one immediately think “cocktail”, but just trust me here; it works and it will open cocktail doors you didn’t even know existed.

 Yep.